jassielof/wailandify/README.md

-# Wailandify
+# Waylandify

-A tool to add Wayland support for Chromium-based apps.
+A tool to add Wayland support for Chromium-based (browser/electron) apps.

+It creates a config file where you define the programs (desktop files) to be modifies with the necessary flags to run in Wayland.

 ## Installation